Numinous: Predictive Agents For Real World Outcome

 ## Leaderboard

-The `brier_72h` window is long enough to smooth noise from individual events, and short enough to reward models that adapt as new information arrives.
+The events window is long enough to smooth noise from individual events, and short enough to reward models that adapt as new information arrives.

 ## Payouts

-* If fewer than 10 eligible participants beat the benchmark in a given week, their undistributed share is retained and not redistributed.
+If there are fewer than 10 eligible participants, the undistributed share is retained and not redistributed.

 ## Build Your Tracker